NEONScience/NEON-Data-Skills/tutorials/R/AOP/AOP-L3-rasters/aop_merge_rasters.md

 download AOP data sets using `neonUtilities` as part of this lesson.

-**Set Working Directory:** This lesson assumes that you have set your working directory to the folder where you have cloned the github repo, or saved the aop_merge_raster_functions.R script.
+**Set Working Directory:** This lesson assumes that you have set your working directory to the folder where you have cloned the github repo, and/or where you have saved the aop_merge_raster_functions.R script (code can be downloaded at the bottom of this tutorial).
-You can modify this path if you would like to save to a different drive letter or different location.
+You will need to modify the working directory path in this tutorial to match your local directory structure.

 <a href="https://www.neonscience.org/set-working-directory-r" target="_blank"> An overview
 of setting the working directory in R can be found here.</a>